Wacky-Mole/RareMagicPortal_3_Plus/README.md

 The idea behind Rare Magic Portal Plus (RMP) was straightforward: portals felt too overpowered, and I wanted to introduce mechanics that balanced their convenience with meaningful strategy.
 At the same time, I understood how crucial portals are for navigating dungeons and exploring the world.
 When Target Portal was released, I saw an opportunity to support its functionality while expanding on my vision.

 For large servers, the demand for more portal prefab options was clear, and I realized this mod could potentially become a valuable contribution to the community.
-After dedicating over two years of work—conceptualizing, refining, and developing—RMP has become the feature-rich mod it is today.
+After dedicating over two years of work conceptualizing, refining, and developing RMP, it has become the feature-rich mod it is today.

 Though the mod is completely free for several reasons, your contributions are always appreciated.
-If you’d like to support my efforts, your generosity helps keep the magic flowing and inspires me to continue enhancing the Valheim experience.
+If you like to support my efforts, your generosity helps keep the magic flowing and inspires me to continue enhancing the Valheim experience.

 ---